mjean93/CS-App/README.md

 Note that this app really only deals with happy pathing of user iteraction with some minimal error checking.
 In order for it to go into production, further error handling will be required.

 How to run tests:
+1. If you haven't already, run npm install from the main directory of the app from terminal/console
-1. From any directory, run npm test
+2. From any directory, run npm test

 How to run this app: